OnTheSnow has scoured the calendar for the biggest, classiest, funniest and most exciting winter events to take place each year in the Alps.

-Zermatt Unplugged is a unique acoustic music festival that is entering its sixth year in 2013.
+Zermatt Unplugged is a unique acoustic music festival that is entering its seventh year in 2014.
 Founded as a singer-songwriter festival in 2007, it soon became a major winter event with more than 17,000 visitors per year.
 It traditionally takes place in April at nine different venues in Zermatt, Switzerland, and at the famous nearby Matterhorn ski resort.

-Among the 2013 guest stars on the central stage will be British singer Bryan Ferry and Italian singer Umberto Tozzi, Swedish rock band Mando Diao and German hip-hop legends Die Fantastischen Vier.
+Among the 2013 guest stars on the central stage were British singer Bryan Ferry and Italian singer Umberto Tozzi, Swedish rock band Mando Diao and German hip-hop legends Die Fantastischen Vier.

 Tickets starting at CHF35 can be bought in Zermatt or online.
 Enjoy 35 free concerts in the village (mostly by lesser-known artists) and music on top of the mountain at 2,288 metres.